-Accounting principles generally accepted in the United States of America require that Management's Discussion and Analysis on pages 5 through 17, Schedule of Revenues, Expenditures, and Changes in Fund Balances - Budget and Actual - Major Funds on pages 90 through 91, Illinois Municipal Retirement Fund - Schedule of Changes in the Employer's Net Pension Liability (Asset) and Related Ratios on page 92, Illinois Municipal Retirement Fund -Schedule of Employer Contributions on page 93, Police Pension Fund - Schedule of Changes in the Employer's Net Pension Liability and Related Ratios on page 94, Police Pension Fund -Schedule of Employer Contributions on page 95, Police Pension Fund - Schedule of Investment Returns on page 96, Firefighters' Pension Fund - Schedule of Changes in the Employer's Net Pension Liability and Related Ratios on page 97, Firefighters' Pension Fund - Schedule of Employer Contributions on page 98, Firefighters' Pension Fund - Schedule of Investment Returns on page 99, and Other Post-Employment Benefit Plans - Schedule of Changes in the Employer's Total OPEB Liability and Related Ratios on page 100, be presented to supplement the basic financial statements.
-Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with GAAS, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+Accounting principles generally accepted in the United States of America require that Management's Discussion and Analysis on pages 5 through 17, Schedule of Revenues, Expenditures, and Changes in Fund Balances - Budget and Actual - Major Funds on pages 91 through 92, the Illinois Municipal Retirement Fund - Schedule of Changes in the Employer's Net Pension Liability (Asset) and Related Ratios on page 93, the Illinois Municipal Retirement Fund - Schedule of Employer Contributions on page 94, the Police Pension Fund - Schedule of Changes in the Employer's Net Pension Liability and Related Ratios on page 95, the Police Pension Fund - Schedule of Employer Contributions on page 96, the Police Pension Fund -Schedule of Investment Returns on page 97, the Firefighters' Pension Fund - Schedule of Changes in the Employer's Net Pension Liability and Related Ratios on page 98, the Firefighters' Pension Fund - Schedule of Employer Contributions on page 99, the Firefighters' Pension Fund - Schedule of Investment Returns on page 100, and the Other Post-Employment Benefit Plans - Schedule of Changes in the Employer's Total OPEB Liability and Related Ratios on page 101, be presented to supplement the basic financial statements.
+Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.